10.5 Youth workers

 - Short course pedagogy of play (Kurzlehrgang Spielpädagogik)

 - Violence prevention (Gewaltprävention)

-- Team leader in youth work (Teamleitung in der Jugendarbeit)
+- Team leadership and social management in youth work (Teamleitung und Sozialmanagement in der Jugendarbeit)

 Symposium and education programme